Big fat tears rolled down my 3-year-old’s cheeks. Her loud cries were jarring against the picturesque background we’d found ourselves in.

 Punishment, rewards, and praise completely undermine empathy development, in that they very effectively turn the focus onto what the child is feeling.
 They kill intrinsic motivation and encourage egocentric thinking.
 Instead of noticing how their actions affect others, children are concerned with imposed consequences or rewards.
 If you hit your brother and are sent to time out while your brother gets to continue playing it’s highly unlikely you’re going to be sitting there empathising with him.
 No, you’re going to be resenting him and the person who is enforcing this punishment and working out a way to get even.
 Rewards and praise, although more palatable, are no better.
 Both seek to influence and control children.

 What to do instead: Educate yourself on unconditional parenting.
-Alfie Kohn’s book is a fabulous place to start.
-You might also find these posts helpful:
+Alfie Kohn’s book is a fabulous place to start, and I highly recommend it.

 3. Forced sharing